How to Poop Outdoors and Leave No Trace

 To dispose of your used toilet paper, create a two bag system to keep it disguised and smell-free.
 First I put the used TP in a small black trash bag (doggie bags work well too).
 Then I put that into a larger ziplock bag.
 My trash bag system then goes into a pocket somewhere in my backpack that isn’t used for any food or group gear.
 That way my friends don’t accidentally find it when they are rummaging through my pack lid for a snack or sunscreen.
 This two-bag system is also great for ladies who are on their period, since tampons also need to be packed out.

 If you find yourself having to use a lot of toilet paper, you might want to consider using baby wipes instead of toilet paper or having a wet-wipe for a final wipe.
-On the Pacific Crest Trail, Kim started carrying wipes and realized very quickly the many uses they have.
 If you choose to use wet-wipes, make sure to get the non-scented kind, so you don’t have to worry about putting it in your bear canister at night if you are in bear country.

 An anti-microbial Kula Cloth (pee rag) is handy for hikes and backpacking trips as well – while this is only meant for wiping after you pee, it significantly reduces the amount of toilet paper you need to carry in and out.
 One side of the Kula Cloth is waterproof with a fun print, and the other is the absorbent, anti-microbial side to wipe with.
 It’s super easy to wash after a day or two of hiking.
 (Note: be sure to rinse your Kula Cloth 200ft away from water if you are cleaning while backpacking).